AleksanderTidemann/opengl-spectral-image-processing/README.md

 In short, I discovered that if you want a stable and highly controllable system that can accommodate various resolutions you should opt for doing a readback method that migrates the textures from the GPU to the CPU (specifically with ```[jit.gl.asyncread]``` and ```[xray.jit.mean]```) before doing the mean calculations.
 This method is relatively well documented by Cyling74 [on their website](https://cycling74.com/tutorials/best-practices-in-jitter-part-1).
 On the other hand, if you're only going to process relatively low resolution images(!) and want to utilize most of your CPU power elsewhere, you should opt to keep the entire processes on the GPU.

-Both version as are included in the source folder labeled "cpu-version" and "gpu-version".
+Both versions as are included in the source folder labeled "cpu-version" and "gpu-version".
 Have fun!